Cover photo by Alan Manson.

 Behaviour

-Commonly found perched on tall grass stems or bushes along the riverbank.
-Hangs vertically when perched or sits lengthwise parallel to a drooping stem.
-Frequently rests on rocks close to the water or in the midstream.
+The Yellowjack is commonly found perched on tall grass stems or bushes along the riverbank.
+It hangs vertically when perched or sits lengthwise parallel to a drooping stem.
+The Yellowjack frequently rests on rocks close to the water or in the midstream.
 Notogomphus praetorius is a weak flier and spends much time perched.
 Flushes easily from the long grass but soon resettles.
-Somewhat reminiscent of a grasshopper in flight.
+The Yellowjack is somewhat reminiscent of a grasshopper in flight.
 Both sexes occur in the same areas.

 Status and Conservation

 The Yellowjack is locally common and listed as of Least Concern in the IUCN Red List of Threatened Species.
-It is intolerant of habitat degradation and occurs only in pristine, untouched habitats.
+It is intolerant of habitat degradation and occurs mostly in pristine, untouched habitats, although it may sometimes be found at farm dams.

 Distribution

 Notogomphus praetorius has a disjunct distribution.
-It is mostly confined to the eastern parts Southern Africa, ranging from Malawi, Zambia and the adjoining DRC, down to eastern Zimbabwe and the escarpment areas of South Africa.
+It is mostly confined to the eastern parts Southern Africa, ranging from Malawi, Zambia and the adjoining DRC, down to eastern Zimbabwe and South Africa.

 Below is a map showing the distribution of records for Yellowjack in the OdonataMAP database as at February 2020.